gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 done no harm in this world being beaten by drunks, or driven from their homes by mobs, or robbed blind by petty lords who know that no one will hold them to account for the likes of us.
-Your mistress has done nothing to help us---nothing!---and neither has anyone else, so now we are going to help ourselves."
+Your mistress has done nothing to help us—nothing!—and neither has anyone else, so now we are going to help ourselves."

 "I grieve for the wrongs done to you and your people," Razi said.
-"But please, this will not---"
+"But please, this will not—"

 He tilted his head back as Jaromir raised the tip of his sword.
 "Where.
 Is.
 The.
 Stone?"